koher/try-swift-2016/try-swift.md

 ### Results without an Error Type

-^ (11:47, 0:17) Also, it's true for decoding JSONs.
+^ (11:47, 0:17) Also, it's true for JSONs example.
 We want to recover only from `MissingKey`, and raise an error for the others.

 ```swift
 // [ Swift ]